 At a Glance

 On August 20, 2018, the court denied in part and granted in part the government’s motion to dismiss, allowing the majority of plaintiffs’ claims to go forward.
+Oral argument held on May 10.

 Al Otro Lado, a non-profit legal services organization, and plaintiffs Abigail Doe, Beatrice Doe, Carolina Doe, Dinora Doe, Ingrid Doe, and Jose Doe, acting on their own behalf and on behalf of all similarly situated individuals presenting themselves at ports of entry along the U.S.-Mexico border.